© Philharmonsicher Chor Oslo

 Philharmonischer Chor Oslo

-The Oslo Philharmonic Choir was founded in 1921 and made its debut in 1922 with the Oslo Philharmonic Orchestra performing Beethoven's Ninth Symphony.
-Since then, the Philharmonic Choir has been the main vocal ensemble of the Oslo Philharmonic Orchestra under its current chief conductor Klaus Mäkelä, and consists of around 100 singers.
+The Oslo Philharmonic Choir (Oslo Filharmoniske Kor) was founded in 1921 and made its debut in 1922 with the Oslo Philharmonic Orchestra performing Beethoven's Ninth Symphony.
+Since then, it has been the main vocal partner of the Oslo Philharmonic Orchestra, performing regularly with its current chief conductor Klaus Mäkelä and renowned guest conductors.
+Since 2006, Øystein Fevang has been artistic director of the Oslo Philharmonic Choir.

 Today, the Oslo Philharmonic Choir is recognised by critics, audiences and guest conductors as one of the best Nordic choirs.